 Choose from various different Winter activities from snowmobile safaris, dog sledding tours and horse, moose and sami tours.
 Please ask your Sales Advisor for details on all of the options.

-The 2011 - 2012 Winter seaon marks the 22nd creation of Lapland's IceHotel!
-Originally an Igloo of 60 square meters, the property now comprises the world's largest hotel of ice and snow at about 5500 square meters.
+ICEHOTEL is built on the bank of the Torne river in Jukkasjärvi every year, using only snow and ice from the river - about 1,000 tons of ice and 30,000 cubic meters of "snice" - a mix of ice and snow made by Torne river water using snow cannons.
 You can choose between several different types of accommodation - the ideal is to combine one cold night in the IceHotel with several warm nights in either a hotel room or hotel chalet.
 Warm accommodations include the Kaamos hotel room, Nordic Hotel Chalet (2 bedrooms suitable for up to 4 people) and the Arctic Chalet (2 bedrooms suitable for up to 3 people).
 The cold rooms are made of ice and the bed you'll sleep on is made of blocks of ice, a wooden base and a mattress covered with reindeer skin.
 Instead of a door, you pull a curtain in front of it.
 (The snow walls are very sound isolating, so a loudly snoring neighbour will not keep you awake!).
 Inside the IceHotel, the temperature is never colder than -5 °C to -8 °C, regardless of how cold it may be outside.
-When not out enjoying some winter activity, relax in the Absolut Icebar and sip on colorful ice drinks, or curl up by the fire with a book or mingle in the lounge.
+When not out enjoying some winter activity, relax in the Icebar and sip on colorful ice drinks, or curl up by the fire with a book or mingle in the lounge.